vignesh-sankaran/trip_info_back/README.md

 Interface between mobile clients and other backend systems.
 All requests are made in HTTPS.
 The endpoints are as follows:

 * NewUUID GET: Generate a unique identifier for each device, assuming 1 device per user
-* {Id}/Pedometer POST: Pass all historical pedometer to DB
+* Pedometer POST: Pass all historical pedometer to DB
-* {Id}/Pedometer PUT: Add new pedometer record at 12am
+* Pedometer PUT: Add new pedometer record at 12am
-* {Id}/Journey/Home POST: Pass in home address and chosen PT stop
+* Journey/Home POST: Pass in home address and chosen PT stop
-* {Id}/Journey/Destination POST: Pass in destination type, destination address and chosen PT stop
+* Journey/Destination POST: Pass in destination type, destination address and chosen PT stop
-* {Id}/Journey/Start PUT: Start journey
+* Journey/Start PUT: Start journey
-* {Id}/Journey/Stop PUT: Stop journey
+* Journey/Stop PUT: Stop journey

 ## DB
 Postgres was chosen for its performance, and the fact that it does graph storage and GIS handling.